que-rb/que/README.md

 There are a couple ways to do testing.
 You may want to set `Que::Job.run_synchronously = true`, which will cause JobClass.enqueue to simply execute the job's logic synchronously, as if you'd run JobClass.run(*your_args).
 Or, you may want to leave it disabled so you can assert on the job state once they are stored in the database.

-**If you're using ActiveRecord to dump your database's schema, [set your schema_format to :sql](http://guides.rubyonrails.org/migrations.html#types-of-schema-dumps) so that Que's table structure is managed correctly.** (You can use schema_format as :ruby if you want but keep in mind this is highly advised against, as some parts of Que will not work.)
+**If you're using ActiveRecord to dump your database's schema, please [set your schema_format to :sql](http://guides.rubyonrails.org/migrations.html#types-of-schema-dumps) so that Que's table structure is managed correctly.** This is a good idea regardless, as the `:ruby` schema format doesn't support many of PostgreSQL's advanced features.

-## Related Projects

-  * [que-web](https://github.com/statianzo/que-web) is a Sinatra-based UI for inspecting your job queue.
-  * [que-testing](https://github.com/statianzo/que-testing) allows making assertions on enqueued jobs.
-  * [que-go](https://github.com/bgentry/que-go) is a port of Que for the Go programming language.
-It uses the same table structure, so that you can use the same job queue from Ruby and Go applications.
-  * [wisper-que](https://github.com/joevandyk/wisper-que) adds support for Que to [wisper](https://github.com/krisleech/wisper).

-If you have a project that uses or relates to Que, feel free to submit a PR adding it to the list!

 ## Community and Contributing